indygreg/PyOxidizer/docs/pyoxidizer_distributing_wix.rst

 example, instead of manually constructing a WiX installer, you can call a method on a Python Starlark type to convert it into an installer.

-PyOxidizer provides the following extensions and integrations with Tugger's Starlark dialect:
+PyOxidizer provides the following extensions and integrations with :ref:`Tugger's Starlark dialect <tugger_starlark>`:

 :ref:`config_type_file_manifest.add_python_resource`
    Adds a Python resource type to Tugger's